Tudor Vladimirescu: Uprising

 Holy Alliance policies.
 Ypsilanti's army headed south, reaching Pandur-occupied Bucharest.

 Tudor's actions in the meanwhile had destroyed his alliance to local boyars.
 He had started wearing the kalpak (a tall, cylindrical, black leather hat; see Ottoman Clothing) reserved for the Prince, and demanded to be addressed as Domn ("Master", "Prince"; cf. Domnitor) - moving away from subordination to the landowners' cause.

 The meeting between Ypsilanti and Tudor brought a new compromise.
 Tudor considered himself liberated from the provisions of the January agreement, as Russia was now an enemy of the Etaireía; Ypsilanti tried to persuade him that Russian support was still possible.
 The country was divided into a Greek administration and a Wallachian one, with Tudor's declaring itself neutral in the face of large Ottoman armies preparing to cross the north of the Danube.
 Ottoman actions had been prompted by Russian threat of intervention in Wallachia.

 Tudor's army retreated towards in Oltenia in May, as the Ottomans occupied Bucharest without meeting resistance.
 Tudor was no longer capable of maintaining the discipline and cohesion of his own troops, some of whom had resorted to robbery.
 In an attempt to ensure discipline, he imposed hangings of those found guilty.

+In the meantime, Etaireía members, led by Alexander Ypsilantis developed a plot to remove Tudor.